- Check your chances of being accepted before you apply

 See how you can balance transfer your loan, and compare credit cards that let you balance transfer with low or 0% interest.

-Many credit cards offer introductory low or 0% balance transfer rates, but that’s designed with transfers from an existing credit card in mind.
+Many credit cards feature low or 0% introductory balance transfer rates, typically intended for transfers from existing credit cards.
 So how do you go about taking advantage of a credit card with a 0% period to pay off a personal loan early?

 How to balance transfer a personal loan to a credit card

 - Request an early settlement figure from your loan provider.
 It may be wise to plan on paying off the loan a few weeks in advance as it could take some time for you to be approved for the new card and receive it.

 - Calculate your costs.
 Make sure that transferring the debt to a credit card will save you money.